Laura Rodari

 Writing the shadow of these ghosts in the darkroom of the laboratory is the core and crucible of her photographs.

-Pich Aguilera (Mapa)
+Pich Aguilera (Map)